Say again? Echolalia and Autism

 Approximately 75% or more of Autistic people express echolalia at some point.
 As language skills improve, echolalia may become more mitigated (altered from the original sound) rather than unmitigated (exact repetition).
 Autistic children may use echolalia more than typical speech patterns.

-Research suggests that echolalia provides a mechanism for people with social communication disorders such as Autism to express language before they have developed the skills or understanding to use typical speech.
+Research suggests that echolalia allows people with social communication impairments such as Autism to express language before they have developed the understanding or skills to use typical speech.

 Autistic people may repeat complex words, sentences, or phrases they have learned in context to communicate without understanding the explicit meaning behind those words.
-For example, they may say, “Time to get in bed now” when they’re ready to sleep because they have heard that phrase used at bedtime before.
-They might say something like “Don’t cry” when they’re upset, if they’ve heard others say that when they themselves or someone they know has been sad.
+For example, they may say, “Time to get in bed now” when they’re ready to sleep because they have heard that phrasebefore bedtime.
+They might say something like “Don’t cry” when they’re upset, if they’ve heard others say that when they or someone they know has been sad.

-This TikTok posted by Precious Hill shows an example of echolalia in her Autistic daughter, Mikko.
+This TikTok posted by Precious Hill shows an example of echolalia by her Autistic daughter, Mikko.

 Resources